terrancehah/whole-ios/docs/app-flow.md

   - The session and refresh tokens are stored securely in the Keychain for silent login on future launches.
   - All user data (preferences, favorites, premium state) is linked to this backend account from the start, even before explicit login.
   - When the user later logs in with Google, Apple, or email, all data is migrated from the anonymous account to the new authenticated account.
+- **Anonymous User Email Handling:** Anonymous users now have their email set to `NULL` in the database, not an empty string or placeholder.
+This prevents unique constraint issues and aligns with the Supabase schema.

 ## Subscription & Paywall Logic (Updated 2025-04-24)
 - StoreKit 2 is now integrated for all subscription and paywall flows.